fabiomux/zypper-upgraderepo-plugin/README.md

 ## Installation

-There are several options to install the service menus listed in this repository.
+There are several options to install this plugin.

 ### From the openSUSE Build Service repository